Arosian-Stagg/TF2-Binds/README.md

 Q used for cow mangler on those rare ocassions, secondary action.

-' used for loadout 3
+' = loads preset C.
 _____________________________
 PYRO: just a simple fast fire for the flare gun.